sansseriff/phd_thesis/src/chapter_05/section_06_aph_hw.md

 ## Aph 138 Homework Assignment

+In March of 2022, Matthew Shaw was a guest lecturer for the Quantum Hardware and Techniques course (APh/Ph 138b).
+The following is a homework assignment I wrote to accompany his series of lectures.

+The first problem is inspired by the low dark count rate publication[@Mueller:21].
+It has the student build a simple model for a dark count rate transmitted through a series of filters.
+Finally, it leads to the student to consider an ultimate tradeoff between dark count rate and coupling efficiency to wide bandwidth optical signals.
+An filtering system that only transmits a very narroband signal will not be able to detect ultra-short optical signals with high effciency or temporal resolution.

+The second problem explores a potential use case of a photon number resolving SNSPD.
+It closely follows logic presented in a Andreas Christ and Christine Silberhorn paper[@Andreas:12].
+I studied this paper closely earlier in my PhD, when I considered developing a multiplexed single photon source for my final PhD project.
+As it turned out, the project was overly ambitious at the time.
+But future students might be able to revisit this interesting application of high-efficiency PNR SNSPDs.

 <!-- the html tag makes this only appear on the website -->
 <!-- if you don't use the {=html} syntax, then the inside of the div would be rendered in the latex document -->